The General Staff reports on new achievements of Ukrainian soldiers — online.ua

 special equipment — 3935 (+0)

-According to updated information, yesterday the enemy launched three missile and 57 air strikes, used six missiles and dropped 109 guided bombs.
+According to the General Staff of the Armed Forces of Ukraine, the Russian invaders launched 3 missile and 72 air strikes, used five missiles and dropped 129 guided aerial bombs.

-In addition, it carried out 5,715 attacks, including 131 from multiple rocket launcher systems, and engaged 3,677 kamikaze drones to destroy them.
+Moreover, the enemy carried out 6,050 attacks, including 76 from multiple rocket launchers, and used 3,925 kamikaze drones to strike.

 More on the topic